matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 # <zip object at 0x109b19d00>
 ```

 which is an object implementing the iterator interface.
 Why the hassle with this object?
-Why is is it not just a list?
-The iterator interface allows lazy-evaluation, meaning it won't create a list, only if it's asked to.
-This object instead allows generating elements on-demand which can be more efficient in many cases.
+Why is it not just a list?
+The iterator interface allows lazy-evaluation, meaning it won't create a list, only if it's asked.
+This object instead allows generating elements on-demand, which can be more efficient.
 Let's say I want to find the first player with score 6:

 ```python
 for score, player in zip(scoreList, playerList):